-B. Programmes (19)
+B. Programmes

 B.1.
-Strategic statement 1 - There will no longer be any technical and operational barriers to the free movement of people and goods by rail, assets can be reused throughout Europe
+Strategic statement 1: There will no longer be any technical and operational barriers to the free movement of people and goods by rail, assets can be reused throughout Europe

-B.1.1.
-ERA1221 - Authority task management
+B.1.1 ERA1221 - Authority task management

 Programme's objectives The programme aims at supporting the process of delivering SSC, VA and TA decisions according to the legal framework in the most efficient and effective way.
 It also supports the dissemination of information from return of experience, provides and update guidance material for the three streams of work.

-FTE 17.88
+FTE 17.88 Budget € 1,596,912

-Budget €1,596,912

-Indicator Target SAP Authority programme management 99% of assessment team assigned within 10 working days Business helpdesk 90% of answers delivered in maximum 10 working days Follow-up of audit findings for authority processes 100% of audit recommendations closed by agreed deadline Invoicing of recovery orders 98% of invoices issued according to the contractual deadlines VA Process maintenance 4 meetings organized to collect feedback, identify lessons learned and possible improvement for ERA processes, guides and procedures va Process maintenance 95% of change requests implemented following the change control process SSC Process maintenance 4 meetings organized to collect feedback, identify lessons learned and possible improvement for ERA processes, guides and procedures SSC Process maintenance 95% of change requests implemented following the change control process TA Due se se maintenance 4 meetings organized to collect feedback, identify lessons learned and possible improvement for ERA processes, guides and procedures TA Process maintenance 95% of change requests implemented following the change control process OSS maintenance and 99% availability during ERA service hours improvement 95% of significant problems detected during operation for which solutions are identified implemented in a next release.
+Indicator Target SAP Authority programme management 99% of assessment team assigned within 10 working days Business helpdesk 90% of answers delivered in maximum 10 working days Follow-up of audit findings for authority processes 100% of audit recommendations closed by agreed deadline Invoicing of recovery orders 98% of invoices issued according to the contractual deadlines VA Process maintenance 4 meetings organized to collect feedback, identify lessons learned and possible improvement for ERA processes, guides and procedures 95% of change requests implemented following the change control process SSC Process maintenance 4 meetings organized to collect feedback, identify lessons learned and possible improvement for ERA processes, guides and procedures

-(19) Budget figures only include EU contribution and F&C
+&lt;sup>19 Budget figures only include EU contribution and F&C